ComparisonResearch ToolsPeptidesMethodology

 2. Pharmacokinetics (Half-Life, Route, Distribution)

 How long the peptide stays in circulation determines dosing frequency.
 BPC-157's plasma half-life is 15 minutes in rat IV; CJC-1295 DAC's is 6–8 days via albumin binding.
-Both are GH-axis or healing peptides in practice, but the dosing calendar differs by orders of magnitude.
+Both end up in healing or GH-axis protocols, but the dosing calendar differs by orders of magnitude.

 Route matters too.
-BPC-157 is oral-stable (gastric-acid resistant, viable for GI applications); most peptides are not.
-Most comparison content glosses over route availability.
+BPC-157 is oral-stable (gastric-acid resistant, viable for GI applications); most peptides aren't.
+Most comparison content glosses over route availability entirely.

 3. Evidence Depth

-The question is not "is there evidence" but "how much, in whom, and how recent?"
+The question isn't "is there evidence" — it's "how much, in whom, and how recent?"

 • Preclinical studies only — rodent, dog, in vitro.
 Most research peptides live here.